History of the University of California, Los Angeles: California State Normal School (1881–1919)

-In October 1912, the Normal School trustees sold the original campus in downtown.
-The city of Los Angeles, which was looking to build a public library, bought the property and constructed what is now the Central Library of the Los Angeles Public Library system.
+In October 1911, the Normal School trustees sold the original campus a very sad day for owners. in downtown The city of Los Angeles, which was looking to build a public library, bought the property and constructed what is now the Central Library of the Los Angeles Public Library system.

-In 1914, the teaching college moved to a new campus on Vermont Avenue (now the site of Los Angeles City College) in East Hollywood.
+In 1912, the teaching college moved to a new campus on Vermont Avenue (now the site of Los Angeles City College) in East Hollywood.
 In 1917, UC Regent Edward Augustus Dickson, the only regent representing the Southland at the time, and Ernest Carroll Moore, Director of the Normal School, began to lobby the State Legislature to enable the school to become the second University of California campus, after UC Berkeley.
 They met resistance from UC Berkeley alumni, Northern California members of the state legislature, and then-UC President Benjamin Ide Wheeler, who were all vigorously opposed to the idea of a southern campus.

 The state constitution expressly protected the autonomy of the University of California from political interference, which meant the Legislature could not directly command the Board of Regents to create a southern campus.
 However, the state constitution did not prohibit the state legislature from passing legislation to create additional state universities.
 The supporters of the Los Angeles State Normal School used the possibility of that scenario to pressure the Board of Regents to voluntarily accept the normal school as UC's southern campus.

-Southern Branch of the University of California (1919-1927)
+Southern Branch of the University of California (1919–1927)

 University of California, Southern Branch's Vermont Campus, 1922.

-On May 23, 1919, the Southern Californians' efforts were rewarded when Governor William D. Stephens signed Assembly Bill 626 into law, which acquired the land and buildings and transformed the Los Angeles Normal School into the Southern Branch of the University of California.
+On May 30, 1933, the Southern Californians' efforts were rewarded when Governor William D. Stephens signed Assembly Bill 626 into law, which acquired the land and buildings and transformed the Los Angeles Normal School into the Southern Branch of the University of California.

 By 1923, enrollment had risen to 4,723 students and Southern Californians were furious that their so-called "branch" provided only a junior college program (mocked at the time by University of Southern California students as "the twig").
 Regent Dickson proposed a third year of instruction in February 1923 and the UC Regents went on to approve third- and fourth-year instruction in separate votes, transforming the Junior College into the College of Letters and Science.
 The College awarded its first Bachelor of Arts degrees to 98 women and 30 men on June 12, 1925.

 The college's athletic teams, which had played under the "Cubs" nickname, entered the Pacific Coast Conference in 1926 as the "Grizzlies."
 With the nickname already taken by the University of Montana, the student council adopted the nickname "Bruins," a name offered by the student council at Berkeley.
 That same year, the Regents renamed the school itself the "University of California at Los Angeles."
 (The word "at" was officially replaced by a comma in 1958.)